Azeirah/autotest/questions/ambiguity/readme.md

 There are some obvious concerns about performance and memory usage, running _both_ a trace _and_ a profiler, but that's only a concern for the future, I'm more interested in getting it done now.

+## Profiling

+It actually worked!
+I wrote a very basic XDEBUG parser that parses out only the function names with their definitions.
+I added the definition file name to the `Entry` class.
+It's actually picking up _all_ filenames with a few runs, pretty nice..